maxdz-gmbh/mdz_ansi/README.md

 **5. Extended error-checking:** all functions preserve internal error-code pointing the problem.
 It is possible to use strict error-checking (when all preserved error-codes should be *MDZ_ERROR_NONE*) or "relaxed"-checking - when only returned *mdz_false* will indicate error.

-**6. Extended control:** containers do only explicit operations.
-It means for example, when "insert" function is called with auto-reservation flag set in *mdz_false* - it will return error if there is not enough capacity in container.
+**6. Extended control:** *mdz_ansi* functions do only explicit operations.
+It means for example, when "insert" function is called with auto-reservation flag set in *mdz_false* - it will return error if there is not enough capacity in string.
 No implicit reservations will be made.

-**7. Attached usage:** containers should not necessarily use dynamically-allocated memory - which may be not available on your embedded system (or if malloc()/free() are forbidden to use in you safety-critical software).
-Just attach container/data to your statically-allocated memory and use all containers functionality.
+**7. Attached usage:** *mdz_ansi* should not necessarily use dynamically-allocated memory - which may be not available on your embedded system (or if malloc()/free() are forbidden to use in you safety-critical software).
+Just attach container/data to your statically-allocated memory and use all string functionality.

 **8. Cache-friendly:** it is possible to keep controlling and data parts together in memory using "embedded part".